Our Divorce Lawyer Answers Some Common Questions

 If the other person in the relationship has been abusive or if you reasonably fear that the person will abuse you or the children, our family law attorneys can help you seek an order of protection from the court.
 An order of protection prevents the abusive individual from contacting you, the children and any other protected party.
 A person who breaks an order of protection will be arrested and charged.

 Aldridge Law Group provides high-quality legal services to families in need.
-Please email or call us at 502-855-7584 to set up a consultation.
+Please email or call us at our office to set up a consultation.
 We have offices in both Elizabethtown and Louisville.